Kev-KW/Probability-Calculator/readme.md

    resetCost = 2
    lModCost = 50

-3. **Execute Program**
+4. **Execute Program**

    Once you've adjusted the prices of items, simply run `ParameterExecutable.py` in your IDE.
-Again, 45+ cc will cause longer than usual runtime per run (Will appear to have crashed)
+Again, 45+ cc will take longer than usual runtime per run (Will appear to have crashed)

 ## Simulation Function